Tekin Arıburun

 He graduated from the Turkish Military College in 1925.
 He was sent to United Kingdom in 1929 to attend flying courses.
-In 1935 he graduated from Turkish Military Academy.
-He became an Army general in 1959.
-He held the office of Chief Commander of Turkish Air Force.
-After 1960 Turkish coup d'état he was forced into early retirement by the Junta.
+In 1935, he graduated from Turkish Military Academy.
+He served as Commandant of the NATO Defense College from 1958 to 1959.
+He became an army general in 1959.
+He held the office of chief commander of Turkish Air Force.
+After 1960 Turkish coup d'état, he was forced into early retirement by the junta.
 He started his political life and elected as senator in 1961.
 He became the President of the Turkish Senate between 19 November 1970 and 14 June 1977.

 He was the acting president of Turkey between 28 March 1973, and 6 April 1973, after Cevdet Sunay completed his seven-year term, until the election of Fahri Korutürk.

 General Arıburun was a polyglot; he spoke English, German, French and Italian.

-He represented Turkey in many international meetings and conferences.